thegr8kabeer/Current-Date-And-Time-Shower-Python/README.md

 C.A.R.
 Hoare once said:
 >“The most important property of a program is whether it accomplishes the intention of its user.”

-Happy Coding!
+Happy Coding! :smiley:

-Don't forget to follow me on instagram at https://instagram.com/thegr8kabeer/
+And don't forget to follow me on [Twitter](https://twitter.com/thegr8kabeer)